roguehistory/DIGH-HIST3812/content/en/docs/4-assessment.md

 I am required by the University to provide a percentage breakdown.

-**to come**
++ Discussion leading: 20%
++ Collaborative reading: 20%
++ Jupyter Notebook: 20%
++ Case Study: 20%
++ Exit Ticket: 20%

 I reserve the right to adjust those percentages to take into account the particular circumstances of the student.
+Note that depending on your argument in the Exit Ticket, I can be persuaded the adjust those percentages to put more weight on one thing rather than another, etc.